Cantera/cantera/cantera/trunk/doc/sphinx/faq.rst

     Download the MSI installer for Cantera and the corresponding Python module from `SourceForge <https://sourceforge.net/projects/cantera/files/cantera/>`_.
     Choose between x86 and x64 based on the versions of Python and/or Matlab you want to work with.
+See :ref:`Windows Installation <sec-install-win>` for details.

 **How do I install Cantera on Linux?**